Back to all guides

 Corner pocket

 Place a diagonal pocket in the bottom corner.
 Best for map scraps, brochure pieces, card envelopes, and paper bag corners.
-It feels stable and leaves room for writing above it.
+It feels grounded and leaves room for writing above it.

 02